-3. Activate the screen in the down direction until it reaches the newly reduced stop position.
-Repeat this procedure until the desired stop position is reached.
-Once you have made the adjustment, whenever you lower the screen or mask, it will automatically stop at the new position.
+3. Raise the screen, and then lower it again.
+It should stop at the new position.

+Once you have made the adjustment, whenever you lower the screen, it will automatically stop at the new position.

 Note: It is recommended that you make a note of any changes made to the factory preset.